basecamp/pow/README.md

 ================================================

-**Pow is a zero-configuration Rack server for Mac OS X.** It makes developing Rails and Rack applications _stupid easy_.
+**Pow is a zero-configuration Rack server for Mac OS X.** It makes developing Rails and Rack applications as frictionless as possible.
 You can install it in ten seconds and have your first app up and running in under a minute.
 No mucking around with `/etc/hosts`, no compiling Apache modules, no editing configuration files or installing preference panes.
 And running multiple apps with multiple versions of Ruby is trivial.

 How does it work?
 A few simple conventions eliminate the need for tedious configuration.
 Pow runs as your user on an unprivileged port,